bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 This option in the config file is optional:

 fail_on_download_error
-   This parameter is by default False to keep a job running if for some reason a file cannot be downloaded from a bucket because it is either deleted or moved to another space during download.
-In this case a Job will be marked with warnings as this is the default of Bareos.
+   When this option is enabled, any error during a file download will fail the backup job.
-   It is recommended not to change this option.
+   By default a warning will be issued and the next file will be backed up.

 .. _PerconaXtrabackupPlugin: